There are a range of grants available to the community to support arts, sport and career development.

 The grants are designed to assist people obtain practical training for entry into the agricultural industry (e.g. through a cadet scheme, or certificate; diploma level of study) or alternatively, for those commencing their first farm employment and requiring dogs, or specialist equipment such as a saddle.
 Criteria for the grants: • Must be a resident within the Wairarapa region or strong links with the Wairarapa • A focus on pastoral farming with applicants having a clearly considered and planned career path • A strong desire to extend knowledge and interest in agriculture Applications close on Wednesday 31 October 2018 at 4.00 pm.

 Each year Masterton District Council allocates $15,000 to the Marae Development Fund to support Marae within its District to protect, maintain, restore and/or develop Marae structures.
 The 2018-19 funding round closed on Friday, 10 August 2018.

 This scholarship was established in 1998, as a memorial to the late Murray King, who was a pioneer in the development of soil conservation and sustainable land management programmes in the Wairarapa.
 In 2017 the Montfort Trimble Foundation joined as a funding partner, and as a result have joint naming rights.
 The scholarship is worth up to $2,000 and will be awarded annually either as one scholarship or divided into several.
 It will be awarded to Wairarapa students attending university to obtain degree qualifications, with particular emphasis on sustainable land management, indigenous forest management and soil conservation.
 Students who have completed part or all of their secondary education in the Wairarapa, or who live in the Wairarapa at the time of applying for the scholarship are eligible.
 Applications close on the 31 December each year.

 Further information and application forms are available from the council.

 The Masterton District Creative Communities Scheme supports and encourages local communities to create and present diverse opportunities for accessing and participating in arts activities.
 Grants are allocated to encourage broad community involvement, promote and celebrate cultural diversity and to encourage young people to participate in the arts.

 Groups or individuals may apply.
 Applications can include exhibitions, workshops, productions, concerts, festivals, personnel costs associated with projects, artist development, arts promotion and community participation.
-The fund does not cover capital items, competitions and prizes, food, travel, fundraising projects, ongoing administration or royalties.
+The fund does not cover buying capital items or equipment, competitions and prizes, food, travel, fundraising projects, ongoing administration or royalties.

 The assessment committee members are happy to provide assistance with the completion of your application.
 Members and their email contacts are:

 Penelope Bunny: [email protected]